mhennemeyer/objectivematchy/README.markdown

     [[@"Hello, World!" should] eql:@"Hello, World!"];

-ObjectiveMatchy is a behaviour driven development framework for the iPhone Platform.
+ObjectiveMatchy is a Matcher System enabling behaviour driven development for the iPhone Platform.
-It consists of a Matcher System, a utility that enables isolated xib tests,
-and a plain text feature parser.

-# The Matcher System
+## Installation

+* Download the latest ObjectiveMatchy-X.X.X.zip file.
+* Extract it somewhere  (eg. to  ~/Resources)
+* The extracted folder contains a static library and a framework.
+* Copy the ObjectiveMatchyIphone.framework to /Developer/Library/Frameworks.
+This is necessary to enable Xcode's code-completion for ObjectiveMatchy messages.
+* Add the libObjectiveMatchyIphone.a static library to your Testing Target.

+## Usage

+* Add an import statement to the header file of your testcase: `#import 'ObjectiveMatchy.h'`
+* That's it!

+## What is a Matcher System?

 A Matcher System is a Framework that provides a painless way
-to compose Assertions without the need to provide custom Failure Messages.
+to **compose Assertions** without the need to provide custom Failure Messages.
 Thus built Assertions consist of two parts:

 1. An Expectation that is built from an Object.